 Charlotte Drivers: Duty to Follow Traffic Laws, Signals, and Signs

 All Charlotte drivers are duty-bound to follow traffic laws and traffic signals/signs.
-This includes lights, stop signs, one-way signs, merge indicators, etc. If a driver does not obey and abide by such laws and signs, and as a result the driver hurts someone, the driver is negligent.
+This includes lights, stop signs, one-way signs, merge indicators, etc. If a driver does not obey and abide by such laws and signs, and as a result, the driver hurts someone, the driver is negligent.

-The duty to follow traffic laws, signals, and signs also includes the duty to drive within your own lane and on your own side of a divided highway, to turn correctly, to obey the rules regarding passing, and to obey similar rules and highway procedures.
+The duty to follow traffic laws, signals, and signs also include the duty to drive within your own lane and on your own side of a divided highway, to turn correctly, to obey the rules regarding passing, and to obey similar rules and highway procedures.

 Charlotte Drivers: Duty to Not Drive While Impaired